JohnCloudOps/Using-WBS-in-MS-Project-to-Structure-Your-Gantt-Chart/README.md

 # Using-WBS-in-MS-Project-to-Structure-Your-Gantt-Chart
-This project has a total of 23 working days with days assigned for each milestone
+# This project has a total of 23 working days with days assigned for each milestone/objective.

 ## STEP 1 — Open Microsoft Project